 "Working on Matt's material was a challenging yet inspiring time.
 It allowed me to be a part of something more communal, and evolve as a producer.
 Matt is extremely creative, but completely unorthodox.
 He'll present me with what he wants to accomplish, and on my end it usually invovles brain stretching and intense problem solving- but that propels the evolution"

 Vincent continues to write with Liliko, and pursue his studies of traditional art, music theory, classical guitar and web developement.
-As a matter of fact, he built this very site :)